Absolute pitch

 The better absolute pitch, the poorer relative pitch

 Rather, this could be due to a different emphasis on absolute or relative pitch during the early musical training (Miyazaki et al., 2018).
-Miyazaki and colleagues suggsted that absolute pitch is overemphasized while relative pitch is underemphasized during the early musical training in many East Asian countries (such as Japan and China), in comparison to Western countries (such as Germany and USA).
+Miyazaki and colleagues suggested that absolute pitch is overemphasized while relative pitch is under-emphasized during the early musical training in many East Asian countries (such as Japan and China), in comparison to Western countries (such as Germany and the USA).

 Do ones with absolute pitch have different brain structures working differently?